 -

 Molecule: A group of two or more atoms held together by chemical bonds.
 Biological molecules, also known as macromolecules, are large molecules necessary for life.
 These include carbohydrates, lipids (fats), proteins, and nucleic acids (DNA and RNA).
 Each type of molecule has a specific role in the structure and function of living organisms.
-For instance, proteins are involved in a vast array of functions, from catalyzing reactions to providing structural support, while nucleic acids carry the genetic information that determines an organism's traits.
+Take this: proteins are involved in a vast array of functions, from catalyzing reactions to providing structural support, while nucleic acids carry the genetic information that determines an organism's traits.

 -